-The later is the heart issue that will govern the former.
-(You probably know of legalistic churches where the elder’s wives are forbidden to work).
-However a husband and wife work this out, the point here to be underscored is that a godly woman is industrious and that industriousness is most importantly manifest first and foremost in the building-up of her home.
+The latter is the heart issue that will govern the former.
+(You probably know of legalistic churches where the elder’s wives are forbidden to work.
+They are characteristically busybodies.)
+However a husband and wife work this out, the point here to be underscored is that a godly woman is industrious and that industriousness is most importantly manifest first and foremost in the building up of her family.

 B. SHE IS PRUDENT

-In contrast to a lazy wife who is often unprepared, sloppy, not thinking ahead, characterized by excuses and an overall lack in excellence, Prudence sakal means “wisdom shown in the exercise of reason, forethought, and self-control.”
+In contrast to a lazy wife who is unprepared, sloppy, not thinking ahead, a busybody, characterized by excuses, and an overall lack in excellence, prudence (sakal), means “wisdom shown in the exercise of reason, forethought, and self-control.”
 A godly woman pushes herself.
 She uses her mind to think ahead and gets ready.
 Her proper prior planning is a preventative to poor performance.
-Qualities only inbred from above, she is deemed a gift from the LORD.
+Qualities conferred from our heavenly father, she is deemed a gift from the Lord.

 C. SHE IS WISE AND UNDERSTANDING

 A godly woman is selfless.
-Not only does she care for her husband and children, not only is she knowledgeable, wise, and understanding of God’s specific call on her life, but she invests far more time in them than “playing,” being self-absorbed in trivial events so prevalent in our society today (such as the multi-faceted forms of entertainment available today).
+Not only does she prioritize care for her husband and children, not only is she knowledgeable, wise, and understanding of God’s specific call on her life, but she invests far more time cognizant of those God-ordained purposes than “playing,” or being self-absorbed in trivial events so prevalent in our society today (such as the multi-faceted forms of entertainment available today).
 For her, it’s not about “me.”
 In fact and in contrast, she is compassionate for those around her as illustrated by her care for the poor and needy.
-She flatly rejects the narcissism of her culture and “considers others as more important” (Phil.
-2:3).
-In giving up her life to others she finds it (Matt.
-10:39) and her husband calls her blessed (Prov.
-31:30).
+She flatly rejects the narcissism of her culture and considers others as more important (Philippians 2:3).
+In giving her life for others, she finds it (Matthew 10:39) and her husband calls her blessed (Proverbs 31:30).

 This passage reflects outwardly the manifestations of a godly woman’s heart.
-A godly woman does not dress in an ungodly, suggestive, slovenly or slipshod manner.
+A godly woman does not dress in public in ways ungodly, suggestive, slovenly or slipshod.
 Her outer adornment reflects her inner demeanor.

 Her appearance and dress reflect internal decorum, discipline, and dignity, meaning she gives thought and care for the occasion and in view of her husband’s position.
 She’s not distractive nor does she fight for the limelight.

-Because she is habitually and characteristically industrious, wise, and understanding, giving, and a good steward of her resources, fine clothing are affordable and an appropriate priority.
-Such sensitivities telegraph the evidences of God’s blessings and grace bestowed as a reward for faithfulness, selflessness and the care of others who are less fortunate.
+Because she is habitually and characteristically industrious, wise, and understanding, giving, and a good steward of their resources, fine clothing are affordable and an appropriate priority.
+Such sensitivities telegraph the evidences of God’s blessings and grace bestowed as a reward for faithfulness, selflessness, and the care of others who are less fortunate.
+She has class.

 F. SHE IS KIND

-Kindness kesed is a rich Hebrew word denoting deeds of devotion, favor and loveliness.
-It carries the OT idea of the NT word for love agapao, meaning unchanging, unconditional graciousness.
+Kindness (kesed), is a rich Hebrew word denoting deeds of devotion, favor, and loveliness.
+It carries the OT idea of the NT word for love (agapao), meaning unchanging, unconditional graciousness.
 This woman’s speech is flavored with tenderness and mercy; others enjoy talking to her for endless hours!
-She’s not rigid and legalistic, nor is her speech chock-full of self, harsh or gossipy; she’s kind and gracious, easy and genuine, as a result, she is a pleasure to be around.
+She’s not rigid and legalistic, nor is her speech chock-full of self-centered comments, harsh nor gossipy; she’s kind and gracious, easy and genuine, as a result, she is a pleasure to be around.